tnipen/tnipen.github.io/_posts/2020-06-15-titanlib-gridpp.markdown

 {% endhighlight %}

 This structure function truncates the correlations past horizontal distances that are 3.64 greater than `h`.
-Note, that this behvariour can be altered by specifing a truncation distance `hmax` in the structure function.
+Note, that this behvariour can be altered by specifing a different truncation distance `hmax` in the structure function.

 Currently, gridpp also supports a Cressman structure function, which uses a linear decorrelation function